shotinyuriy/microservices-course/docs/docker/REDIS.md

 ```bash
 docker run -it --network some-network --rm redis:5.0 redis-cli -h hostname
 ```
---network some-network , replace some-network with the network name to see the list of networks available use command
+--network some-network , REPLACE **some-network** with the network name to see the list of networks available use command
 ```bash
 docker network ls